 1. Planning the Trip

 Depending on the age of your children, you will need to consider their nap schedules, meal times, bedtimes, and how active you think you can be each day.
-In addition, you will need to consider if you want to keep a similar routine that you have at home or be more flexible when it comes to naps and mealtimes.
+In addition, you will need to consider if you want to keep a similar routine at home or be more flexible when it comes to naps and mealtimes.

-Consider spending more on accommodation when traveling with kids as you are more likely to spend the bulk of your time there.
+Consider spending more on accommodation when traveling with kids, as you are more likely to spend the bulk of your time there.
 Try finding a hotel that is a destination in itself, so you are not disappointed that you can't spend all day on adventures and activities.

 When you plan the trip, make sure to leave room for spontaneity and a change of plans along the way.
 It's always better to be prepared, but travel is all about being adaptable too.
 Build downtime into your itinerary so that you have some lazy mornings to sleep in or afternoons where you can spend poolside.